Resource order form

 Infographic explaining the role of sugar in food and drink products.

 Frequently Asked Questions about sugar in relation to health.

-Focusing on free sugars consumption is Australia including trends over time, average intakes across age and gender groups and the main sources in the Australian diet from the ABS Australian Health Survey: Consumption of Added Sugars report.
+Focusing on free sugars consumption in Australia including trends over time, average intakes and the main sources in the diet from the ABS Australian Health Survey: Consumption of Added Sugars report.